freeflowuniverse/flowrift_components/README.md

 # Web Components

 Web Components in V that can be rendered into HTML, for use in MDBook and Zola Static sites.
-The end goal is to easily and readably go from Markdown (using 3Script) to rendered web components.
+The end goal is to easily and readably go from Markdown (using heroscript) to rendered web components.

 For example:
 ```